jonathansillito/open-source-project-course/modules/code-archeology.md

 * One thing I was thinking about (that may be worth considering as we refine this topic) is that code archeology is a fairly general term and it may be worth considering thinking about more specific versions.
 So for example ...

-  * Questions based vs. task based vs. general familiarization ...
+  * Questions based vs. task based vs. general familiarization vs. design rationale ...
   * Static structure vs. control flow vs. data flow

 * Also, would it help to refine the exercise perhaps by giving the students a couple questions to answer or tasks to perform or ?

+* Consider adding: how to ask good questions (of project participants, say)

 ## Learning outcomes
 By discussing code archeology, our aim is to: